DanSowaru/StarWarsRebelNetwork/ReadMe.md

 ## How to Run the Project

 1. Run the API on a server.
-2. Use a tool like postman, Imsomnia or the Thunderclient extension of VsCode to make the requests;
+2. Use an API platform like Postman, Insomnia or the Thunder Client extension of VsCode to make the requests;

 ## How to Use the Project